Top 10 Places to Elope in Colorado | Elopement Guide 2025

 Maroon Bells

-Located in Aspen, Maroon Bells is famous for its stunning sunrise alpenglow.
+Located in Aspen, Maroon Bells is famous for its stunning sunrise alpenglow (the red glow on the peak of the mountain as the sun rises).
 Maroon Bells Amphitheater is reservable for ceremonies with up to 50 guests, although I recommend reserving the space regardless of guest count for privacy.

 Sapphire Point Overlook